Napa Valley Bike Rentals

 Can I bring my own bike?

+We recommend riding our bikes in the spirit of camaraderie with your fellow tour guests, and we do not offer a discount for guests joining a guided tour and bringing their own bike.
 If you have your own bike and decide a guided tour isn’t the best fit for you, we’re happy to act as your “touring center†and provide free maps and advice.
 Yountville is the best place in wine country to start your ride!

 Why aren't tasting fees included in the price of the bike tour?